noahats/noahats.github.io/index.md

 ###### Pushing boundaries to more accurately simulate live environments.
 <br>

+Built a Proxmox-based home server environment to support virtualization, lab isolation, and long-term security experimentation across multiple VMs and services.
+This server became the foundation for broader SOC/DFIR lab work, including Linux infrastructure, intentionally vulnerable services, SIEM tooling, honeypots, and an evolving narrative-driven environment meant to simulate operational failure, attacker activity, and incident response in a realistic way.

+TBC

 ---

 ## Pi-Hole DNS Server
 ###### Exploring networking in real time and concerns with uptime/reliability.
 <br>

+Deployed a Raspberry Pi 5 home DNS stack using Pi-hole with Unbound as a recursive resolver to provide network-wide ad and tracker blocking with local DNS resolution.
+The setup includes router-level integration, DNSSEC validation, production-like stability goals, and planned enhancements such as Tailscale for secure remote access, Grafana for metrics, and selective whitelisting for application compatibility.

+TBC

 ---

 ## EDR Response Lab
 ###### A different SecOps simulation with new tools.
 <br>

+Built an endpoint detection and response lab using LimaCharlie for telemetry and detection visibility alongside Sliver C2 to emulate adversary behavior and generate realistic endpoint activity.
+The lab was designed to better understand how attacker actions appear from the defender’s side, with emphasis on detection opportunities, response workflows using YARA rules, and the relationship between offensive tradecraft and defensive responsibilities.

+TBC

 ---